ibm-cloud-docs/dr-automation-powervs/pricing-for-cores.md

 ## End of billing
 {: #eob}

 The billing cycle for DR Automation for PowerVS ends when the Logical Partition (LPAR) is deleted.
-If you scale your infrastructure in response to workload demands, billing adjusts accordingly. **Stopping the LPAR alone does not end billing**; you must delete the LPAR to stop the billing cycle.
+If you scale your infrastructure in response to workload demands, billing adjusts accordingly. **Stopping the LPAR alone does not end billing**, you must delete the LPAR to stop the billing cycle.

 > **Important**:
 Charges continue if the VM is suspended.
 To reduce costs for inactive VMs, use Dynamic Logical Partitioning (DLPAR) to resize to a minimal state, lowering core and memory usage.